 Students lease their textbooks at the beginning of the year, and books must be returned for credit.
 If a book is not returned, the student must pay for the cost of replacement.
 A few classes require a small lab or material fee.

 Host Family Fees

 The Host Family Fee covers lodging, food (when prepared at home), and transportation to and from school if a bus is not available.
-The student is responsible for their own costs for tutoring, long distance telephone, internet, medical care, private music lessons, entertainment, clothing, special foods, cosmetics and TOEFL and SAT testing.
+The student is responsible for their own costs for tutoring, long-distance telephone, internet, medical care, private music lessons, entertainment, clothing, special foods, cosmetics, and TOEFL and SAT testing.

 All international students are required to purchase student health insurance for accident and illness through Lynden Christian School.
 Lynden Christian partners with a health insurance provider and all international students must use our insurance provider.
-Students must use our health insurance plan to be enrolled in school (see fee schedule) unless they can prove adequate insurance through agency.
+Students must use our health insurance plan to be enrolled in school (see fee schedule) unless they can prove adequate insurance through an agency.